pnxtech/hydra-synchron-svcs/documentation/README.md

 * Tasks are registered with the Synchron service.
 * Tasks can be registered by a sending service for itself or another service.
+  * Synchron can recieve tasks via either send message or queue message from a sending service.
 * A task is a [UMF message](https://github.com/pnxtech/umf/blob/master/umf.md) with an embedded UMF sub-message.
 * Tasks have an execution rule which defines when and how messages are sent to a service.
 * All tasks are stored in a Mongo database allowing for the synchron service to be restarted.